How to plan your wedding day schedule for a stress free day

 - However long your song is!

-This will naturally be dictated by when you have your first dance and when you have your venue booked until.
+How much time is left in you Wedding Day Schedule will naturally be dictated by when you have your first dance and when you have your venue booked until.
+If this part of the day is super important to you, you can always start the part earlier to full enjoy it.
 We love this part of a wedding and stay to capture the first hour after the first dance, so show us your best moves!